SAP S/4HANA Finance

 TL;DR

 SAP S/4HANA Finance is SAP’s flagship financials solution and successor to SAP ERP Financials.
-First released in 2014, it boasts many process improvements for the financials world, including the introduction of a single source of financial truth, real-time financial close, and predictive accounting.
-It was developed to run off the SAP HANA platform and primarily utilizes the SAP Fiori user interface.
+First released in 2014, it introduced major process improvements such as a single source of financial truth through the Universal Journal, real-time financial close capabilities, and predictive accounting.
+Built natively on the SAP HANA platform and primarily accessed through the SAP Fiori user interface, SAP S/4HANA Finance enables organizations to move from reactive reporting to real-time financial insight.
+It is particularly valuable for CFOs, finance leaders, controllers, and SAP FICO professionals who need faster close cycles, improved transparency, and data-driven decision-making in complex, global business environments.

 Table of Contents